HADAHENO/7asebatiya_7elwan/README.md

 This project implements an Automatic Speech Recognition (ASR) system for Arabic using the QuartzNet architecture.
 QuartzNet is an end-to-end neural acoustic model that achieves near state-of-the-art accuracy while using fewer parameters than competing models.

-The QuartzNet architecture, as described in the original paper, is composed of multiple blocks with residual connections.
+The QuartzNet architecture, as described in the original paper: [QuartzNet: Deep Automatic Speech Recognition with 1D Time-Channel Separable Convolutions](https://arxiv.org/abs/1910.10261), is composed of multiple blocks with residual connections.
 Each block consists of one or more modules with 1D time-channel separable convolutional layers, batch normalization, and ReLU layers.
 The model is trained using Connectionist Temporal Classification (CTC) loss.

 ## System Architecture 🏗️